rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-28-2826974fbb06be64-listing-of-new-commercial-paper-of-360-one-prime-limited.md

 stocks:
 - 360ONE
 tags:
+- 360-one-prime
 - commercial-paper
+- debt-securities
-- debt-listing
+- hdfc-bank
 - private-placement
-- 360-one-prime
-- hdfc-bank
 title: Listing of new Commercial Paper of 360 ONE Prime Limited
 ---